uc-cdis/compose-services/README.md

 ```

 ### Docker Compose Setup
-If you are using Linux, then the official Docker installation does not come with Docker Compose.
 The official Docker Compose installation page can be found [here](https://docs.docker.com/compose/install/#prerequisites).
+Go through the steps of installing Docker Compose for your platform, then proceed to set up credentials.
 You can also read an overview of what Docker Compose is [here](https://docs.docker.com/compose/overview/) if you want some extra background information.
-Go through the steps of installing Docker Compose for your platform, then proceed to set up credentials.
+If you are using Linux, then the official Docker installation does not come with Docker Compose; you will need to install Docker Engine before installing Docker Compose.

 ### Setting up Credentials
 Setup credentials for Fence, a custom root CA  and SSL certs with the provided script by running either: